-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 Poxel shareholders will also be asked to authorize the issuance of two series of warrants (BSA):

-- under the nineteenth resolution submitted for approval by the Annual General Meeting of December 11, 2025, the free allocation of share subscription warrants to all shareholders registered after the settlement and delivery of the Capital Increase with Preferential Subscription Rights and, where applicable, the Reserved Capital Increase.
-These share subscription warrants will be exercisable at an exercise price equal to the issue price of the Capital Increase with Preferential Subscription Rights and will entitle their holders, if all warrants are exercised, to a maximum of approximately 10% of Poxel's share capital.
-These instruments will make it possible, under preferential conditions to be defined by the Board of Directors, to associate shareholders who have chosen to retain their shares with the Company's future development.; and
+- The allocation of share subscription warrants to all shareholders registered after the settlement and delivery of the Capital Increase with Preferential Subscription Rights and, where applicable, the Reserved Capital Increase.
+These share subscription warrants will be exercisable at an exercise price to be determined by the Board of Directors, and will entitle their holders, if all warrants are exercised, to a maximum of approximately 10% of Poxel's share capital.
+These instruments will make it possible, under conditions to be defined by the Board of Directors, to associate shareholders who have chosen to retain their shares with the Company's future development.; and

-- under the eighteenth resolution submitted for approval by the Annual General Meeting of December 11, 2025, the free allocation to IRIS (the Company's financial partner) of share subscription warrants which, if exercised, will allow IRIS to subscribe for up to approximately 30% of the Company's share capital, at an exercise price per new share equal to the volume-weighted average price (VWAP) of Poxel's share on the day preceding the exercise of the warrants, less an 8% discount, to be paid by IRIS either in cash or by offsetting receivables held against the Company.
+- The allocation to IRIS (the Company's financial partner) of share subscription warrants which, if exercised, will allow IRIS to subscribe for up to approximately 30% of the Company's share capital, at an exercise price per new share equal to the volume-weighted average price (VWAP) of Poxel's share on the day preceding the exercise of the warrants, less an 8% discount, to be paid by IRIS either in cash or by offsetting receivables held against the Company.

 The full text of the resolutions submitted to the Annual General Meeting of December 11, 2025, has been published in the Bulletin des Annonces Légales Obligatoires (BALO) n°133 dated November 5, 2025.

-The recovery plan is currently being finalized with the court-appointed bodies.
-Its main characteristics will be disclosed to the market by the Company by the end of November through a press release.
-The Company will then organize a webinar for all shareholders to present the plan and the Company's future development prospects.
+The recovery plan is currently being finalized with the proceedings bodies.
+Its main features will be confirmed and communicated to the market by the Company by the end of November via press release.
+The Company will then organize a webinar open to all shareholders to present the recovery plan and future development prospects.

 About Poxel